Table of Contents

 - Changing the size of the nipple on their bottle

-Most parents we meet in the clinical setting have tried the majority of the above tips, but they often only lessen the symptoms and the neurological communication and connection side of things remains the issue.
+Most parents we meet in the clinical setting have tried most of the above tips.
+Still, they often only lessen the symptoms, and the neurological communication and connection remain the issue.

-To truly address this a PX Doc needs to learn the mom and baby’s story and then measure the stress on their system.
-This is first done by taking a thorough case history, and really looking at all the stressors a child may have been exposed to early in life, as well as all the various treatments and care options a family has tried already.
-We frequently find things like birth trauma and intervention (C-section, forceps, vacuum extraction, induction, long labor times, etc.) as well as colic and indigestion in the early stages of the case history.
+To truly address this, a PX Doc needs to learn the mom and baby’s story and then measure the stress on their system.
+This is first done by taking a thorough case history and really looking at all the stressors a child may have been exposed to early in life, as well as all the various treatments and care options a family has tried already.
+We frequently find things like birth trauma and intervention (C-section, forceps, vacuum extraction, induction, long labor times, etc.) and colic and indigestion in the early stages of the case history.

 What all the colors and back-and-forth tension on this INSiGHT Scan shows us is simply one thing — stress and subluxation are stuck deep in this child’s nervous system.

-This is exactly how it worked out for Colton.
-After Colton started seeing a Pediatric Chiropractor, just a few weeks into care he was “reflux free, sleeping better and passing gas and stools without complaint.”
+This is precisely how it worked out for Colton.
+After Colton started seeing a Pediatric Chiropractor, just a few weeks into care, he was “reflux free, sleeping better and passing gas and stools without complaint.”
 Mom was no longer searching for the right formula or need to sacrifice sleep to feed him more frequently or keep him upright.

-“He is always smiling!” says mom, “Honestly a completely different baby from when we started.
+“He is always smiling!” says mom, “Honestly, he is a completely different baby from when we started.
 Colton often sleeps through the night, loves to play on his tummy, and rolls around.
-He laughs and enjoys everyone around him and we absolutely enjoy him.”
+He laughs and enjoys everyone around him, and we absolutely enjoy him.”

-Our Pediatric Experienced Doctors are trained to not only look at the uniqueness of infants and babies who struggle with reflux but also the conditions that so often accompany reflux – lack of sleep, constipation, and colic.
-They know to look deeper into the function of the nervous system, to address the root cause.
+Our experienced pediatric doctors are trained not only to look at the uniqueness of infants and babies who struggle with reflux but also at the conditions that so often accompany reflux – lack of sleep, constipation, and colic.
+They know to look deeper into the function of the nervous system to address the root cause.

-They’ll help you find the exact cause of your child’s challenge, immediately formulate a customized care plan just for your child, and get to work releasing that stress and adding ease, happiness, and sleep back into your life!
+They’ll help you find the exact cause of your child’s challenge, immediately formulate a customized care plan just for your child, release that stress, and add ease, happiness, and sleep back into your life!

 Your child was made to heal and be healthy.
 Don’t give up hope, just get a new direction by searching our PX Docs Directory today to find a trained and ready Pediatric Chiropractor near you!